 Want to lose weight or improve your health?
 Try eliminating these hidden sugars from your diet to see an improvement.

 Eliminating excess sugar from your diet is important when you’re trying to lose weight or improve your health.
 But some sugar sources are less obvious than others.
+There are so many forms of sugar!
 You probably already know that you should stop drinking soda and juices.
 You also probably know that you should stop eating things like candy and ice cream.
 But what about more “everyday” foods?